The Best CPU Coolers (2023 Reviews)

 • Awful beige/brown fan colorrnNo option for a different color except Chromax edition which is considerably more expensive

-Noctua is prominent in the PC enthusiast world, and with good reason.
-This company has been releasing some of the best CPU air coolers for years.
-If Noctua doesn’t sound familiar, you must have at least seen their signature brown/beige-colored fans.
+Noctua is well-known in the PC enthusiast community, and for good reason.
+This company has been producing exceptional CPU air coolers for a long time.
+If Noctua doesn’t ring a bell, you’ve probably noticed their distinctive brown/beige-colored fans.

-They might look unsightly to many people, but considering their dominant performance, it’s easy to ignore their appearance.
-And, if the color is too much of a problem, the slightly more expensive “Chromax Black” variants are always available.
+They might appear unattractive to many people, but considering their dominant performance, it’s easy to overlook their appearance.
+And, if the color is too much of a concern, the slightly pricier “Chromax Black” variants are always available.

-So, what makes the NH-D15 so good?
+So, what makes the NH-D15 so exceptional?
 That’s an easy question to answer.

-It is valued accordingly, is incredibly quiet, keeps any CPU cool, and comes with some of the best 140mm fans available.
-It’s also compatible with a dozen different platforms/sockets.
-Whether you have LGA 1150 or AM4, this cooler will fit on your motherboard.
+It is priced accordingly, is remarkably quiet, keeps any processor cool, and includes top-notch 140mm fans.
+It also works with many various platforms/sockets.
+Whether you possess LGA 1150 or AM4, this cooler will fit on your motherboard.

-The only downside of this CPU cooler is its size.
-It is pretty wide and tall, which might be a problem for certain PC cases, so make sure to check your case’s clearance before you buy it.
+The only shortcoming of this CPU cooler is its size.
+It is quite wide and tall, which might be a concern for certain PC cases, so make sure to check your case’s clearance before you purchase it.

 If it is too large, you can always consider getting the NH-D15S, a more widely compatible variant of the NH-D15.